All fees are regulated 1. January. 2021

-Our Service fee.
-The amount vary by program and if you come from a non EU/EEA country and services requested.
-Please submit your pre-application free to receive an individualised quote.
+Agri LIDA program service fee. (non-refundable) The amount vary by program and if you come from EU or non EU country and services requested.
+Please submit your pre-applicationfree to receive an individualised quote.

 Our service fee includes: